-where $\tau$ is the embedding delay and d is the embedding dimension (Fraser and Swinney [2]).
-The number of delay vectors in delay coordinates that we can obtain, given a number n of time series data, is $n - (d - 1)\tau$ .
-The Takens' theorem states that for a large enough embedding dimension $d \ge m_0$ , the delay vectors yield a phase space that has exactly the same properties as the one formed by the original variables of the system.
+where τ is the embedding delay and d is the embedding dimension (Fraser and Swinney [2]).
+The Takens embedding theorem [3] states that for a large enough embedding dimension $d \geq m_0$, the delay vectors yield a phrase space that has exactly the same properties as the one formed by the original variables of the system.
+The FNN method is a tool for determining the minimal embedding dimension d.
+Working in any dimension larger than the minimum leads to excessive computation when investigating any subsequent question (Lyapunov exponents, prediction, etc.).